ZhenyingZhu/ToDoAndTracker/README.md

 #### Event tracker

-Remind what to do now.
+Remind what to do at current moment.

 At top should be a text input which allows to input an unplanned task name.
 It will create an task in an unplaned project (all the unplaned task come here first).
 Then start an event of this task.